rancher/fleet-docs/docs/ref-configuration.md

 ## Configure Fleet Install Options In Rancher

 Rancher looks for Helm values in a ConfigMap called `rancher-config` in the `cattle-system` namespace.
 Any Helm chart value for Fleet can be specified under the name of the chart.
-Note the the value of the fleet key is a string.
+Note the value of the fleet key is a string.

 A `rancher-config` could look like this, after adding some options: